nostalgy/nostalgy/chrome/content/about.md

 This needs to be enabled in settings

-A \"Go\" command applied to a tag restricts the current folder view to show only the messages that have this tag (ESC-ESC-ESC restores the
-\"All messages\" view).
-A \"Save\" or a \"Copy\" command applied to a tag toggles the tag on or off for the selected messages (the first selected message is used to determine if the tag has to be added or removed).
+A `Go` command applied to a tag restricts the current folder view to show only the messages that have this tag (`ESC-ESC-ESC` restores the "All messages" view).
+A "Save" or a "Copy" command applied to a tag toggles the tag on or off for the selected messages (the first selected message is used to determine if the tag has to be added or removed).
 Note that Save and Copy have the same behavior when applied to